 - 6 – 8 large quinces

-- For poached quinces:
+For poached quinces:

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-- 200 g brown sugar
+- 1 cup (200 g) brown sugar

-- 2 star anise
+- 2 whole star anise

 - 1 vanilla bean (split lengthwise)

-- For the caramel:
+For the caramel:

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

 Instructions

 - After baking, allow the dessert to rest for about 5 minutes, then invert the pan onto a serving plate, using oven mitts.
-Serve Quince Tarte Tatin warm with a dollop of whipped cream or a scoop of vanilla ice cream.

 Notes

-- Watch out for readiness of quinces while poaching the fruit.
+- Watch out for the readiness of quinces while poaching the fruit.
 The required time is about 2 hours, sometimes longer; so, test fruit for readiness from time to time while cooking.

-- Store poached quinces in the fridge in an airtight container, submerged in the syrup up to one week.
+- Store poached quinces in the fridge in an airtight container, submerged in the syrup for up to one week.

-- Use a store bought butter-based puff pastry.
+- Use a store-bought-butter-based puff pastry.
 If you are not a fan of puff pastry, replace it with your favorite pie crust.

 - Prick the puff pastry with a fork before covering quinces.
 This step is optional here, but it allows the steam to escape during baking.